feihong/esy-quickstart/README.md

 ## Notes

-The first build can take a really long time.
+The first run of `esy` can take a really long time, maybe 10 minutes.

 Esy keeps global files inside `~/.esy`.
 This directory can get huge.
 I just ran `du -sh ~/.esy` and it yielded 22 GB!
-Remember to regularly run `esy cleanup`.
+Remember to occasionally run `esy cleanup`.
+For just this project, size of `~/.esy` is 1.8 GB.